 Deception Island Location, Formation, and Ecosystem

 The remarkable Deception Island formed in a region of the world well known for its abundance of stark beauty.
 That’s because this marvel of geological processes lies in the area of the globe known as Antarctica.
 That makes it an extremely remote location, indeed.

 This fabulous volcanic formation further comprises part of the group of bodies collectively named the South Shetland Islands.
 This places it very close to the Antarctic Peninsula.
 Within that greater region, though, it sits within an area known as the Bransfield Strait.

 This island itself repesents only part of the story.
 What we view as the site in truth is only the exposed part of an active shield volcano.
 That feature itself measures 18.6 mi (30 km) in diameter.
-It’s still undetermined exactly when the volcano itself came into existence.
+That’s a truly astounding claim to fame for this stunning natural site.

 It also continues to remain unknown exactly when the volcano itself came into existence.
 Researchers do know, however, the general period when it acquired the form now known to us.
 The caldera apparently collapsed roughly between 10,300 – 5,980 years ago.

 The intriguing Deception Island, as befits its name, contains a deceptively sucessful ecosystem.
 It holds several widely varying microclimates.
 As mentioned, large parts of its surface are covered by glaciers.
 But areas near active areas, temperatures reach 104F (40C).

 A number of hardy plant species live on the island.
 In fact, its confines play host to the largest selection of rare plants in the Antarctic.
 BirdLife International designated part of the site as an Important Bird Area, due to the presence of a penguin breeding area.